-It is possible that gender differences in misreporting reflect different responsibilities and tasks that males and females perform on the family farm and the degree of complementarity of tasks performed by adults and children of the same gender (Foster and Rosenzweig 1996, Fafchamps et al 2009).
+There is evidence that farm production is mainly the occupation of the male household heads who oversee and monitor work on the household farm more closely (Bass 2004).
 In the context of coffee-producing households in Ethiopia, as reported by Fafchamps et al (2009) and Lim et al (2007), men are mainly responsible for coffee farming (harvesting and maintenance of coffee plants), while women contribute to coffee harvesting and are responsible for household chores.

+To support this argument, we elicit information on the weekly distribution of worked hours for both male and female proxy respondents in the first round of survey design intervention (main rainy season).
+This data shows gender differences in the time spent in farming activities by proxy respondents.
+On average, the male head of household spends 25 hours per week in farm work while their spouses spend 14 hours per week in farm work during the main rainy season.
+On the other hand, the male head of household spends 11 weekly hours in household chores, while their spouses spend 47 weekly hours on these activities20.
 This gender division of labor might be reflected in child work on the farm and evolve with the age of the child.
-Several studies indicate that younger children spend most of their time with their mothers and perform tasks that tend to be performed by women (Nkamleu and Kielland 2006).
-As children age, children increasingly take on the tasks that are typical for the adults of their gender.
-For instance, while picking and weeding are activities performed by both boys and girls, pruning and spraying demand more physical strength and the ability to endure long hours of work, and are thus performed mostly by boys (ILO 2004).
+Several studies indicate that younger children spend most of their time with their mothers and perform tasks that tend to be performed by women (e.g., Nkamleu and Kielland 2006).
+As children age, children increasingly take on the tasks that are typical for adults of their gender.
+For instance, while picking and weeding are activities performed by both boys and girls, pruning and spraying demand more physical strength and the ability to endure long hours of work, and are thus performed mostly by men and boys (ILO 2002).